xieyuheng/inner/patterns/closure.md

 the problem of consistent substitution
 (or say the problem of lexical scope).

+- **Lexical scope**:

+  With lexical scope, a name always refers to its lexical context.
+  This is a property of the program text and is made independent of the runtime call stack by the language implementation.
+Because this matching only requires analysis of the static program text, this type of scope is also called static scope.

 Consistent substitution can be implemented by recursively renaming, which is not as performant as closure.